krishna-macharla/integrations/packages/beyondinsight_password_safe/docs/README.md

 - **`managedaccount`** Provides a list of managed accounts.
 This data stream utilizes the BeyondInsight API's `/v3//ManagedAccounts` endpoint.

+- **`asset`** Provides a list of assets.
+This data stream utilizes the BeyondInsight API's `/v3//assets` endpoint.

+- **`request`** Provides a list of managed accounts.
+This data stream utilizes the BeyondInsight API's `/v3//requests` endpoint.

 ## Requirements

+### Configure API registration ###
+API registrations allow you to integrate part of the BeyondInsight and Password Safe functionality into your applications, which allows you to expand your application's overall functionality and provide enhanced security and access management.
+Administrators can configure API key based API registration in BeyondInsight.

+#### Add an API key policy API registration ####
+Please check the [document](https://www.beyondtrust.com/docs/beyondinsight-password-safe/ps/admin/configure-api-registration.htm) for more details on API key registration.

+**User Password Required**: When enabled, an additional Authorization header value containing the RunAs user password is required with the web request.
+If not enabled, this header value does not need to be present and is ignored if provided.
+On succussfull Api key registration, BeyondInsight generates a unique identifier (API key) that the calling application provides in the Authorization header of the web request.
+For example, the Authorization header might look like:
+Authorization=PS-Auth key=c479a66f…c9484d; runas=doe-main\johndoe; pwd=[un1qu3];

 ### API Key based authentication
-All the connectors utilizes API key from Beyondtrust and use it with SignAppIn endpoint passing the key as authorization header.
+All the connectors utilizes API key from Beyondtrust and use it with /SignAppIn endpoint passing the key as authorization header.
 Any language with a Representational State Transfer (REST) compliant interface can access the API with the API key and RunAs in the authorization header.

 **Authorization header**